-We partner with the Nova Scotia Department of Labour and Advanced Education, the Department of Community Services, and Career Connections Nova Scotia Works to provide participants with opportunities to develop the nine literacy and essential skills needed for work, learning and life.
+We partner with the Nova Scotia Department of Labour and Advanced Education, the Department of Community Services, Nova Scotia Office of Immigration and Career Connections Nova Scotia Works to provide participants with opportunities to develop the nine literacy and essential skills needed for work, learning and life.
 These skills are: Reading, Document Use, Numeracy, Writing, Oral Communication, Computer Use, Working with Others, Thinking Skills and Continuous Learning.
 The Government of Canada’s Office of Literacy and Essential Skills maintains that proficiency in these skills provides the foundation for learning all other skills.
 They are the skills that enable us to succeed in our jobs and adapt to workplace change; they also enable us to evolve in our personal lives and contribute to our communities.

-Bridging to Employment (BECS) Program
+Bridging to Employment- Immigrant (BE-I) Program

-- BECS is an employability program offered by the Antigonish County Adult Learning Association (ACALA) in partnership with Career Connections Nova Scotia Works, the Department of Community Services, and the Department of Labor and Advanced Education.
+- BE-I is an employability program offered by the Antigonish County Adult Learning Association (ACALA) in partnership with Career Connections Nova Scotia Works and the Nova Scotia Office of Immigration.